 Each rod is made from elastomer that’s coated with a rubber finish, and each works with precision machined rings that attach the cables of the frame’s apparatus.
-The rings are exceptionally durable and can’t easily be removed from the rods if at all, meaning you’ll need to contact Bowflex if you need to replace one of the rods.
+The rings are exceptionally durable and can’t easily be removed from the rods if at all, meaning you’ll need to contact Bowflex if you need to replace one.
 Thankfully, there’s a lifetime warranty that we go into detail about below.

-Total weight resistance reached by the rods is 210 pounds or 105 pounds for either side.
-There are two 5-pound rods, four 10-pound rods, two 30-pound rods, and two 50-pound rods in total.
+Total weight resistance reached by the rods is 210-pounds or 105-pounds for either side.
+There are two 5-pound, four 10-pound, two 30-pound, and two 50-pound rods in total.

 You can upgrade the weight resistance of the Xceed by adding four additional rods, two on each side weighing 50 pounds each.
 This gives you a new weight resistance total of 310 pounds or 410 pounds depending on your settings or side.

 The Xceed allows for an astounding variety of exercises reaching over 65 in total.
 To make things even better for beginners, the Xceed comes with an exercise guide to help you perform the supported activities properly.

 - Triceps extensions